 Effective treatment for aggressive prostate cancer that's still contained within the prostate

-Thanks to your support we were able to support a clinical trial of a technique called high dose-rate brachytherapy to treat prostate cancer that is high risk but still contained within the prostate.
-The trial asked if adding small radioactive seeds directly into the prostate alongside external beam radiotherapy was better at treating prostate cancer than giving external beam radiotherapy alone.
-This trial started in 1997 and the team of researchers are continuing to monitor men who took part in the trial.
+Thanks to your support, we were able to fund a clinical trial testing a technique called high dose-rate brachytherapy to treat high-risk localised prostate cancer in men.
+This form of cancer is aggressive yet remains confined to the prostate.
+The trial set out to find whether adding small radioactive sources directly into the prostate, alongside external beam radiotherapy, would be more effective than external beam radiotherapy alone.
+This trial started in 1997 and the research team has continued to monitor men who took part in the trial.

-The results of the trial demonstrated that this form of treatment was a safe and effective way to treat high risk localised prostate cancer.
-Initial results from the trial showed that this treatment was safe.
-After 12 years of following men on the trial it was possible to show that the treatment reduced the number of men who suffer recurrence by 21%.
-In 2014 NICE, the UKs health regulator, officially recommended this treatment to help give more men access.
+Results showed that treatment with brachytherapy was a safe and effective way to treat high-risk localised prostate cancer.
+After 12 years of following men in the trial, researchers found that treatment reduced the risk of the cancer returning by 21%.
+In 2014, NICE, the UK’s health regulator, officially recommended this treatment to help give more men access to it.

 Professor Peter Hoskin